darthcloud/BlueRetroWiki/Controller-pairing-guide.md

 1. It's important to press the A button to power on the Admiral controller as it's select the default internal mapping of the controller.\
    It will reconnect to BlueRetro after doing so.

-# 14 - Google Stadia Paring Guide
+# 14 - Google Stadia Pairing Guide

 ## 14.1 - First pairing